thangphan-ent/sendecor-kitchen-plugin/docs/CONTROL_SYSTEM.md

 They must NOT override this file.

-If any sub-file conflicts with this file:
+If conflict occurs:
 - follow this file
-- stop execution if needed
+- STOP if needed
-- log the conflict
+- log the issue

 ---

 ## 12. SUB-FILE REQUIREMENT

-Every control sub-file must clearly declare:
+Every control sub-file must declare:
 - its own scope
 - that it follows CONTROL_SYSTEM.md

-Recommended compatibility line:
+Recommended:

 Compatible with: CONTROL_SYSTEM